Personal identity: Mental substance

 In another concept of mind, the set of cognitive faculties are considered to consist of an immaterial substance, separate from and independent of the body.
 If a person is then identified with their mind, rather than their body—if a person is considered to be their mind—and their mind is such a non-physical substance, then personal identity over time may be grounded in the persistence of this non-physical substance, despite the continuous change in the substance of the body it is associated with.

 The mind-body problem concerns the explanation of the relationship, if any, that exists between minds, or mental processes, and bodily states or processes.
 One of the aims of philosophers who work in this area is to explain how a non-material mind can influence a material body and vice versa.

-However, this is not uncontroversial or unproblematic, and adopting it as a solution raises questions.
+This is controversial and problematic, and adopting it as a solution raises questions.
 Perceptual experiences depend on stimuli which arrive at various sensory organs from the external world and these stimuli cause changes in mental states; ultimately causing sensation.
 A desire for food, for example, will tend to cause a person to move their body in a manner and in a direction to obtain food.
 The question, then, is how it can be possible for conscious experiences to arise out of an organ (the human brain) possessing electrochemical properties.
 A related problem is to explain how propositional attitudes (e.g. beliefs and desires) can cause neurons of the brain to fire and muscles to contract in the correct manner.
-These comprise some of the puzzles that have confronted epistemologists and philosophers of mind from at least the time of René Descartes.
+These comprise some of the puzzles that have confronted epistemologists and philosophers of mind from at least the 16th century.

+Some philosophers have used a form of indexicality as a way of defining the self.
+The philosopher Benj Hellie coined the phrase "the vertiginous question" to describe the question of why, of all the subjects of experience out there, this one—the one corresponding to the human being referred to as Benj Hellie—is the one whose experiences are live.
+(The reader is supposed to substitute their own case for Hellie's.)
+Other philosophers have described similar phenomena.
+Tim S. Roberts refers to the question of why a particular organism out of all the organisms that happen to exist happens to be you as the "Even Harder Problem of Consciousness".
+Herbert Spiegelberg has referred to it as the "I-am-me experience", and it has been called the "Ich-Erlebnis" by German psychologists.
+Japanese philosopher Hitoshi Nagai defines the self as the "one who directly experiences the consciousness of oneself".